JOIN TODAY!

 17. Who was the seed here referred to?

 “Now to Abraham and his seed were the promises made.
-He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.
+He saith not, And to seeds, as of many; but as of one, And to thy seed, which is the Anointed.
 Galatians 3:16.

 18. What shows that the new, or second, covenant and the Abrahamic covenant are virtually the same?

-“And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
+“And if ye be the Anointed's, then are ye Abraham’s seed, and heirs according to the promise.”
 Galations 3:29.

 19. With whose blood was the new covenant dedicated?